curiouselectric/WindSensor/README.md

 The unit will also send "aaI0WVOK=NW" + CRC +"#" to report back which direction the unit is now being trained.

-When in training mode, the command "aaI0PRESS" + CRC + "#" will act just like a button press and shift on to the next training direction.
-This is for control via a data logger without access to the physical switch.

 When it ends this data is stored within the unit and the direction 'bands' are recaluclated.

+## Serial 'Button' press

+The command "aaI0BUTTON" + CRC + "#" will act just like a button press.
+This is for control via a data logger serial port without access to the physical switch.

 ## Add CRC check:
 Within the config of the firmware a CRC (Cyclic Redundancy Check) can be added to the data (or not!).